Nivedyam (2007 film)

-Nivedyam is a 2007 Malayalam language romantic drama movie written and directed by A. K. Lohithadas starring Vinu Mohan and Bhama in important roles.
-The film marks the debut of Vinu Mohan and Bhama to the film industry.
-The film also marks the last movie written and directed by A. K. Lohithadas.
+Nivedyam is a 2007 Malayalam language romantic drama movie written and directed by A. K. Lohithadas, starring Vinu Mohan and Bhama in important roles.
+Nivedyam marks the film debut of Vinu Mohan and Bhama.
+It was the last movie written and directed by Lohithadas.

 Plot

 Mohanakrishnan and his friends were working as carpenters.
 They create disturbance for the music composition happening in the neighborhood and they get arrested on the complaint of the lyricist, Kaithapram Damodaran Namboothiri.
 His guru Gopalan begs Kaithapram for forgiveness and gets them released.
 Kaithapram sends Mohanakrishnan to Ravamavarma Thampuran for a better job and for learning Carnatic music.
 There he meets Sathyabhama, an 18 year-old (adult) school girl who makes her living by making and selling pappadam.
 He falls in love with her at the first sight.
 Ramavarma appoints him as the Keezhshanti (sub priest) of the temple there as the Shanti (chief priest), Ramappan was ill and couldn't manage everything alone.
 His charismatic personality attracts the women of the locality to the temple, thereby increasing the collection of the temple.
 The next day he starts learning Carnatic music under Ravamavarma Thampuran.

 One night, Mohanakrishnan who resides inside the temple hears some sounds but ignores it.
 The next day he finds a candy wrapper in front of the deity, Lord Krishna's idol.
 After a few days, Sathyabhama enters the temple at night and offers the candy and prays.
 Her relatives come to the temple in search of her, but she hides inside the Sreekovil.
 Her relatives leave from there.
-She opens up to Mohanakrishnan that whenever her cousin Surendran comes to her house, she resides in the temple as he had once tried to molest her.
+She opens up to Mohanakrishnan that whenever her evil cousin Surendran, a lorry driver comes to her house, she resides in the temple as he had once tried to molest her.
 He allows her to reside there for that night.
 The next day, he informs her that he would lock the way through which she enters the temple.
 He confesses everything to Ravamavarma who then suggests not to lock the way as she doesn't have any other choice.
 He also says that she is like his own daughter and offers an amount to Mohanakrishnan who then leaves to his hometown with that money.